-Whether you want to explore a new culture, pick up a new language or just spread your scholarly wings, here are some of the top spots to study abroad.
-And for those of you who want to explore closer to home, no worries.
+If you are looking for inspiration, here are some of the top spots to study abroad.
+And for those who want to explore a little closer to home, no worries.
 We’ve got you covered, too.

-The United Kingdom is the No. 1 destination for U.S. students studying abroad, according to the Open Doors Report.
-And why not?
-It’s a heady mix of history, culture and unforgettable sights, including the Elizabeth Tower (which houses Big Ben), Buckingham Palace and Westminster Abbey.
+London is a heady mix of history, culture and unforgettable sights, including the Elizabeth Tower (which houses Big Ben), Buckingham Palace and Westminster Abbey.
 In your down time, you can check out various props, costumes and sets where all eight Harry Potter movies were filmed.

 The food.
 The art.
 The historic surroundings.
 What’s not to love?
-U.S. students adore the Eternal City, too – so much so it’s the second most popular spot to study abroad.
+U.S. students adore the Eternal City, too.
 Students spending time here can explore the treasures of the Vatican and the Basilica of St. Peter, the Colosseum, the Roman ruins and gorgeous works inside the Galleria Borghese.

 Artists, foodies and history buffs will find plenty to do in Spain’s capital city.
 The Prado Museum is home to works by Rembrandt, Titian and Rubens, while you can see Picasso’s masterpiece “Guernica” at the Reina Sofia Museum.
 A visit to the city wouldn’t be complete without sampling tapas and churros con chocolate in the La Latina district.